arachnetech/homebridge-mqttthing/docs/Codecs.md

    * `output` is a function which may be called to deliver the decoded value asynchronously

 The `decode()` function may either return the decoded message, or it may deliver it asynchronously by passing it as a parameter to the provided `output` function.
 If it does neither, no notification will be passed on to MQTT-Thing.

+### `publish( topic, message )`

+The `publish()` function provided in `init()`'s `params` may be used to publish a message directly to MQTT.

+   * `topic` is the MQTT topic to publish
+   * `message` is the message to publish to MQTT

+The message is published directly to MQTT, ignoring any apply function usually with the topic and not passing through the Codec's `encode()` function.

+### `notify( property, message )`

+The `notify()` function provided in `init()`'s `params` may be used to notify MQTT-Thing of the new value for a property.
+This will deliver the notification to all internal subscribers to the property.
+Note that generally a corresponding MQTT 'get' topic must have been configured in order for internal subscribers to exist.

+   * `property` is the MQTT-Thing property to update
+   * `message` is the value to be passed to MQTT-Thing

+The message is passed directly to MQTT-Thing.
+It does not pass through any apply function or through the Codec's `decode()` function.

 ## Empty Codec